honojs/middleware/packages/universal-cache/README.md

 })
 ```

 `getKey` replaces the complete default key.
 Include every relevant tenant, authorization, cookie, method, body, and variation value when providing one.
+A custom key opts credentialed requests into caching, so it owns their isolation.

-When a response uses `Vary`, list the corresponding request headers in `varies`.
-Responses with `Vary: *` are never cached.
+When a response uses `Vary`, list every corresponding request header in `varies`, including when using `getKey`.
+Responses with `Vary: *` or an unlisted `Vary` field are never cached.

 ## Manual revalidation